ihor-delta/delta/README.md

 ## Base principles:
 - cooperation, and competition to keep cooperativity
 - equality and unity of diversity
-  - to keep social adaptivity
+  - to keep social adaptivity as we can't survive alone, only in group
   - other representative is also a representative, of these Freedoms, common-law and of some specie
   - in the context of these Freedoms "representative(s) of mankind" is equal to "representative of human species" regardless of origin
 - situative authority principle based on typology of representatives